oscarludick/observer-pttrn-ts/README.md

 * Add new observers at any time.
 * Never need to modify the subject to ad new types of observers.
 * Reuse subjects or observers independetly of each other.
-* Changes to either the subject or and observer will not affect the other.
+* Changes to either the subject or an observer will not affect the other.

 That is why the